Lazaro232/Udemy/myProjects/guiAlbionApp/README.md

  * Install the dependencies inside requirements.txt.

- * Run app.py file.
+ * Run food-calculator.py file.

- * Open the local web page.
+ * Fill the asked informations.

- * Choose the food and fill the asked informations.
+ * Choose the food.

 ## :globe_with_meridians: Links and Email: